Cultural

 To start your reservation process please send us the following information:

-The oldest part of the market structure was designed by the French architect Gustave Eiffel, who also constructed the Eiffel Tower in Paris, France.
+The oldest part of the market structure was designed by the French architect Gustave Eiffel, the same who built the Eiffel Tower in Paris (France).

 Currently, the market has 45 sections.